Skip to content

 The creation form’s Type dropdown offers a curated set of provider slugs, including:

-• Media / specialty: stability, comfyui, elevenlabs, assemblyai, whisper-local
+• Media: stability, comfyui, elevenlabs, assemblyai, whisper-local

 • Self-hosted: ollama, vllm, lmstudio, localai, llamacpp